joshnuss/svelte-bridge/README.md

 Use your Svelte componentes from React & Vue.

-This plugin generates React & Vue wrapper components in `dist/react` and `dist/vue`.
+This plugin generates wrapper components in `dist/react` and `dist/vue` at build time.

 ## Setup